pulumi/pulumi-hugo/themes/default/content/blog/testable-iam-policy-documents/index.md

     - IAM
 ---

 I was relieved to find Pulumi.
 Finally, we have testable Infrastructure as Code.
 We can write fast unit tests that we can execute locally without needing the cloud.
 However, I was a bit disappointed.
-Pulumi does not currently have a full representation of IAM policy documents.
+Pulumi does not currently have a full representation of IAM Policy documents.
 Fortunately, it was relatively easy to build a library which did this!

 <!--more-->